-These stroller friendly trails take advantage of the state’s rail trails, greenways, and river pathways.
-The smooth, paved surfaces make it easy for you and your wheels to explore the state.
-Whether you wish to enjoy peaceful walks through rivers and forests or stroll through city centers and parks, there is something on this list for everyone (even a few playgrounds for those big kids who occasionally have to tag along).
-And once your baby graduates out of the stroller go for a hike on one of these one mile or less trails that are perfect for the preschool set.
+Just because you have a pre-walker doesn't mean you can't take a family hike!
+These stroller-friendly trails in Connecticut take advantage of the state’s rail trails, greenways, and river pathways.
+The smooth, paved surfaces make it easy for you and your baby or toddler to explore the state.
+Whether you wish to enjoy peaceful walks through woodlands or strolling through city centers and parks, there is something on this list for everyone (even those with big siblings).

 1. Farmington Canal Heritage Trail